 We place a high emphasis on rewarding those pupils who come to school every day.
 Rewards include:

-- daily attendance is one way of earning house points which are recorded by the teachers through class dojo in which dojo/house points add up to green cards and ultimately bronze, silver and gold certificates.
+- daily attendance is one way of earning dojo points which are recorded by the teachers through class dojo in which dojo points add up to green cards and ultimately bronze, silver and gold certificates.

 Improving unsatisfactory attendance: